mythz/spirals/README.md

 ## The Making of Spirals

-Spirals is a good example showing how easy it is to create .NET Core Desktop Web Apps utilizing HTML5's familiar and simple development model to leverage advanced Web Technologies like SVG in an interactive live and enjoyable development experience.
+Spirals is a good example showing how easy it is to create .NET Core Desktop Web Apps utilizing HTML5's familiar and simple development model to leverage advanced Web Technologies like SVG in a fun, interactive and live development experience.

 To start let's create a folder for our app called `spirals` and initialize and empty Web App with `app init`:

     $ md spirals
     $ cd spirals && app init

-We could have started from one of the [more complete Web App Templates](http://templates.servicestack.net/docs/web-apps#getting-started) but this gives us a minimal App generated from [this gist](https://gist.github.com/gistlyn/5c9ee9031e53cd8f85bd0e14881ddaa8).
+This generates a minimal Web App but you can also start  from one of the [more complete Web App Templates](http://templates.servicestack.net/docs/web-apps#getting-started).

 Now let's open the folder up for editing in our preferred text editor, VS Code: